Economic Evaluations of Establishing Opioid Overdose Prevention Centers in 12 North American Cities: A Systematic Review. Review uri icon

 abstract

-• OBJECTIVES: Overdose prevention centers (OPCs) provide a safe place where people can consume pre-obtained drugs under supervision so that a life-saving medical response can be provided quickly in the event of an overdose.
+• OBJECTIVES: Overdose prevention centers (OPCs) provide a safe place where people can consume preobtained drugs under supervision so that a life-saving medical response can be provided quickly in the event of an overdose.
 OPCs are programs that are established in Canada and have recently become legally sanctioned in only a few United States jurisdictions.
 METHODS: We conducted a systematic review that summarizes and identifies gaps of economic evidence on establishing OPCs in North America to guide future expansion of OPCs.
-RESULTS: We included 16 final studies that were evaluated with the CHEERS and Drummond checklists.
-Eight studies reported cost-effectiveness results (e.g., cost per overdose avoided or cost per QALY), with six also including cost-benefit; five reported only cost-benefit results, and three cost-offsets.
-Health outcomes primarily included overdose mortality outcomes and/or HIV/HCV infections averted.
+RESULTS: We included 16 final studies that were evaluated with the Consolidated Health Economic Evaluation Reporting Standards and Drummond checklists.
+Eight studies reported cost-effectiveness results (eg, cost per overdose avoided or cost per quality-adjusted life-year), with 6 also including cost-benefit; 5 reported only cost-benefit results, and 3 cost offsets.
+Health outcomes primarily included overdose mortality outcomes or HIV/hepatitis C virus infections averted.
 Most studies used mathematical modeling and projected OPC outcomes using the experience of a single facility in Vancouver, BC.
-CONCLUSIONS: OPCs were found to be cost-saving, or to have favorable cost-effectiveness or cost-benefit ratios across all studies.
-Future studies should incorporate the experience of OPCs established in various settings and employ a greater diversity of modeling designs.
+CONCLUSIONS: OPCs were found to be cost-saving or to have favorable cost-effectiveness or cost-benefit ratios across all studies.
+Future studies should incorporate the experience of OPCs established in various settings and use a greater diversity of modeling designs.

 publication date